metamath/lamp-guide/docs/index.md

 ![Visualization of (2+2)=(2+(1+1))](./visual_2p1p1.png)

-The top new line is set of ids being used as inputs into the justification.
-In this case there's only one id;
+The top new line is set of labels being used as inputs into the justification.
+In this case there's only one label;
-the id you see may be different than what's shown here.
+the label you see may be different than what's shown here.
 Under that is a copy of that statement:

 > `|- 2 = ( 1 + 1 )`